 Scope note:

-This property associates an instance of socExx Trigger Event Template with the type (E55 Type) of a thing which the template specifies to be used or be present for the planned activity.
+This property associates an instance of socExx Trigger Event Template with the type (E55 Type) of a thing which the template specifies be used or be present for the planned activity.
 The instance of the thing can be specified using the property socP24 specifies material substantial (is specified material substantial).

 Examples: